ogame-tbot/TBot/README.md

   * BuyOfferOfTheDay: TBot can buy the daily item from the Trader (check intervals are implemented so you can configure shorter check times when there is the specific event)
 * AutoHarvest: TBot will harvest expedition debris in your celestials' systems as well as your own DFs
 * SleepMode: TBot will not interact with your account between the hours specified in settings.json
+  * AutoFleetSave: TBot will keep your fleets safe by dispatching them on the safest mission possible until wake up time
 * Local Proxy (tnx to ogamed): Tbot allows you to play in your browser
   * Insert the hostname of the machine you'll run TBot onto in the settings.json (i.e.: localhost, or the local ip of a computer on your local network such as 192.168.X.X)
   * Navigate with your browser to http://*hostname:port*/game/index.php (remember to change hostname and port with the ones you specified in settings.json)
   * Pay attention: TBot is not aware of what you do in the browser, it will do his job regardless of you playing manually, so keep an eye on the console
 * Proxy: TBot supports routing your traffic through a proxy
   * Fill the settings in settings.json.
 The settings are quite self-explainatory.
 If you need assistance ping me on Discord
+* LobbyPioneers: TBot supports "normal" lobby as well as Pioneers' lobby

 ## Settings Hot Reload